rdepena/node-dualshock-controller/README.md

 node-dualshock-controller
 =========================

-`node-dualshock-controller` is a node library that exposes events from a ps3 dualshock controller connected.
+`dualshock-controller` is a node library that exposes events from a ps3 dualshock controller connected.

 ## Installation command: